-- (1) are a full-time employee of the District or an eligible Tandem Teacher; - (2) are a full dues paying member of MTA; and - (3) are covered under the MTA/MUSD collective bargaining agreement.
+- (1) has worked as a full-time employee of the District; - (2) pays member dues as defined by MTA; and - (3) is employed in a position covered under the MTA/MUSD collective bargaining agreement. - (4) Has been a member in good standing with MTA, and has been employed for five consecutive years with the District, immediately preceding retirement.